 Cryopreservation (freezing) of embryos has been associated with IVF since its inception in the 1908’s.
 The use of Frozen Embryo Transfer (FET) has resulted greater than 150,000 health births worldwide.
 The availability of freezing viable human embryos is a necessary and desirable process.
 Cryopreservation indirectly allows for the control of how many embryos can be […]

 Natural and Minimal IVF: Caveat Emptor

 Environment friendly business promotions have a receptive audience.
 Cost consciousness together with ‘green’ polices embracing such terms as ‘small is beautiful’ and ‘less is better’ can be a good thing.
 However, when these neologisms are applied to In Vitro Fertilization (IVF) using terms like, “Natural Cycle IVF” or “Minimal Stimulation IVF” under the guise of […]

 Spinal muscular atrophy (SMA) is an inherited disease that affects an infant’s muscular activity.
 Voluntary muscles are driven by motor neurons.
 Children with SMA are missing a gene that is required to produce certain proteins involved in motor neuron development.
 Without this protein, the nerves shrink and ultimately atrophy.
 Without motor neuron innervation, the muscles […]

 Historically, we have been limited the means of assay endometrial receptivity.
-It is a dynamic organ that needs to be evaluated as such.
+It is a dynamic organ that needs to be evaluated.
 Embryo implantation occurs when the endometrial receptivity is precisely well orchestrated.
 When the window of receptivity does not meet optimal implantation timing of the embryo, pregnancy will not occur.
-Endometrial biopsies where […]
+Endometrial biopsies where a random […]